 Hugely comprehensive multiple omic datasets (BIG Data) are now available at individual- and population-level where they are characterized or obsserved for diseases and other complex quantitative traits.
 Data types come from genome-wide, epigenome-wide, transcriptome-wide, proteome-wide, metabolomic and metagenomic measurements.
 Systems genomics collectively models and analyzes these multi-omic datasets using a combination of mathematical, computational biology and bioinformatics principles and tools.
 We aim to study genetic variations of these intermediate molecular phenotypes that eventuate as an observed trait or clinical diseases at the animal or human level.
 The “systems” aspects of systems genetics is therefore focused on testing and correlating genetic variants for a range of intermediate phenotypes and observed phenotypes in related or unrelated individuals as well as characterizing those parts of the molecular networks that drive these complex phenotypes.
 We apply systems genetics approaches for detecting causal (genetic) factors, predictive biomarkers and constructing causal and regulatory networks underlying important diseases and traits.
 We are collaborating partners in human systems medicine, molecular biology, embryology, stem cell, reproductive biology, biotechnology and bioinformatics projects.

-With molecular animal breeding, quantitative-systems genetics and systems biology research, we aim to develop highly accurate genomic prediction and genomic selection approaches, develop predictive genetic- and biomarkers and provide comprehensive system-level understanding of complex traits and diseases in animals and humans.
+With quantitative-systems genomics research, we aim to develop highly accurate genomic prediction of diseases and health, develop predictive genetic- and biomarkers and provide comprehensive system-level understanding of complex traits and diseases in animals and humans.
 We hope to make an impact in the agri-biotech and biomedical industries via these innovative approaches in animals and humans.